winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : printed ≡ "users: user A has id 1, user B has id 2"
 ```

-Using Dhall's built-in functions `Natural/show`, `Double/show`, etc., we can define `Show`   evidence values for the built-in types.
+Using Dhall's built-in functions `Natural/show`, `Double/show`, etc., we can define `Show`   evidence values for those built-in types.
 The function `printWithPrefix` could then be used with lists of types `List Natural`, `List Double`, etc.

 ###  The "Eq" typeclass